monksinha/Pacman-Contest/pacman-contest/Wiki.md

 #### - Design
 The idea is that at each state, we build a search tree by simulating the game for a number of iterations.
 And then we select the next game state by comparing the UCB value of all successor states.

-As there are many variations of Monte Carlo Tree Search, we follow the algorithms introduced in this video: https://www.youtube.com/watch?v=UXW2yZndl7U
+As there are many variations of Monte Carlo Tree Search, we follow the algorithms introduced <a href="https://www.youtube.com/watch?v=UXW2yZndl7U">here</a>

 During a simulation, we compute the reward for agents by summing up features*weights value.